Check out our most recent annual report. Now available.

 The need for microfinance in Ghana

-WorldWise Microfinance will work with We R uS in the community of Goma Assin Mampong, which is located in the central region of Ghana, about 30 miles from Accra.
-The community is an agricultural community, with 75% of the population engaged in growing crops or raising animals.
-Crops include rice, maize, pawpaw, cabbage, pepper, yams and cassava.
-Livestock includes mainly poultry, pigs and some sheep and goats.
+The community of Gomoa Assin Mampong is located in the central region of Ghana, about 30 miles west of Accra.
+The community is based in agriculture, with 75% of the population engaged in growing crops or raising animals.
+Crops include rice, maize, pawpaw, cabbage, pepper, yams, and cassava.
+Livestock includes mainly poultry, pigs, and some sheep and goats.

 We believe that the way forward for Ghana is by empowering the people through the traditional culture that they know and believe in.